 For a purchasing card program to be successful, positive results must be achieved for all parties.
-Benefits for State buyers include convenience and faster delivery of goods and services; for State suppliers, PCards mean quicker payment and reduced handling.
+Benefits for State buyers include convenience and faster delivery of goods and services; for State suppliers PCards mean quicker payment and reduced handling.
 (Funds are generally received within 48 hours of the transaction, and deposits are made electronically.)

-Overall, the PCard Program saves the State of Iowa time and money:
+Overall, the PCard program saves the State of Iowa time and money:

-- Process Cost Savings: The biggest benefit is process cost savings, especially for low-value, high frequency purchases below competitive bid thresholds \$15,000 for goods and \$15,000 for services.
-This is achieved by reducing the number of Purchase Orders (POs), Delivery Orders (DOs), invoices, and paper warrants freeing up time spent on procurement and accounting steps for other valueadded tasks. - Rebate Revenue: The second key benefit is the annual rebate earned on the State's total spend volume and variety of factors, which is then used to offset the purchasing utility fee DAS charges its Agency customers to support its procurement services. - Purchasing Utility Impact: In addition, Pcards can help Agencies potentially lower future utility fees by paying Master Agreement (MA) vendors with Pcards and reducing the spend figures used in utility calculations.
-To find out which MA suppliers accept Pcards, see the Pcard-Accepting Vendor List.
+Process Cost Savings: The biggest benefit is process cost savings, especially for low-value, high frequency purchases below competitive bid thresholds-\$15,000 for goods and \$15,000 for services.
+This is achieved by reducing the number of Purchase Orders (POs), Deliver Orders (DOs), invoices, and paper warrants-freeing up time spent on procurement and accounting steps for other value-added tasks.

+Rebate Revenue: The second key benefit is the annual rebate earned on the State's total spend volume and variety of factors, which is then used to offset the purchasing utility fee DAS charges its Agency customers to support is procurement services.

+Purchasing Utility Impact: In addition, PCards can help Agencies potentially lower future utility fees by paying Master Agreement (MA) vendors with PCards and reducing the spend figures used in utility calculations.